389ds/389ds.github.io/docs/389ds/design/bundle-jemalloc-design.md

 Overview
 --------

 Starting in 389-ds-base-1.3.5(f24) the jemalloc(alternative memory allocator) library will be shipped with the 389-ds-base-libs rpm package.
-Currently jemalloc is not available in RHEL, this why we are going to ship jemalloc with the product.
+Currently jemalloc is not available in RHEL - this is one of the reasons why we are shipping jemalloc with the product.

 Use Cases
 ---------

 jemalloc focuses on reducing/avoiding memory fragmentation, and it has a very impressive impact on the DS memory footprint, especially growth.
-See(jemalloc testing results)[../FAQ/jemalloc-testing.html]
+See [jemalloc testing results](../FAQ/jemalloc-testing.html)

 Design
 ------